 While concrete patios have long been the norm, many homeowners are now shifting to flagstone decks.
 A sedimentary rock known for its earthy color combinations and durable nature, flagstone enhances the overall aesthetic of your property.
 Since it features a roughened surface with natural ridges, the material provides excellent traction while being slip-proof.

 Plus, flagstone is highly durable, withstanding years of weather exposure and foot traffic without letting go of its glossy, smooth finish.
 Unlike mass-poured concrete or manufactured pavers, each piece of flagstone is crafted by nature, giving your patio the “turning heads” appeal.
 Impressed already?
 Read on for a step-by-step breakdown of how to install a flagstone patio.
+If you’re considering other landscaping options, you might also want to explore our guide on choosing the right type of flagstone pavers for your landscape.

 Before you start to install a flagstone patio, take the time to design and plan your flagstone pavers.
 What is the square footage of your area?
 Do you prefer an expansive backyard patio for gatherings or a small circular space?
 Which landscaping features do you want?
 Also, think about how the sun’s rays hit different parts of your yard to identify the most comfortable location.